 Second shower room with airing cupboard, shaver point, washbasin and toilet.

 Hayloft Games Room with digital colour television (Freeview 90 channels), DVD/CD/MP3 player, three piece suite, piano, dart board, table-tennis, snooker & pool table, table football, air hockey table, card table and a selection of games, puzzles and jigsaws.

 The cottage is all electric.
 Heating is by modern Economy 10 night storage heaters in the Living Area (2), Games Room (2) and upstairs Shower Room (1), giving the effect of central heating.
 Economy 10 has a 3 hour afternoon and 2 hour evening heating boost so the cottage remains warm.
 The downstairs Shower Room has a powerful fan heater and all bedrooms have thermostatic wall mounted heaters.
-The first £10 of electricity is included in the rental; the client is responsible for the remainder by £1 coin meter.
+The electricity is included in the rental.
 The cottage will always be warm for your arrival with a full tank of hot water.

 WiFi is available on the farm network if you really can't leave your computer at home!

 Bed linen and hand towels are provided and beds are made up.
 (Please bring your own beach/large bath towels).
 A wooden cot is available in the upstairs bedroom should you need it.
 A high chair is available.

 Washing machine and tumble dryer in the laundry room of the farmhouse by arrangement with the owner.
 Rotary Dryer.

 Upper and lower outside patio areas, one with garden furniture and a gas barbecue, the other with seating.
 The area around the cottage is fenced and secure for young children and dogs.
 There are several meadows for exercising dogs off a leash.

 Parking for two or three cars and ample room for bicycles/canoes/surf boards etc.